Beyond Boggy Creek: In Search of the Southern Sasquatch, by Lyle Blackburn (2017)

 The original drawings in the book are excellent.
 I loved them just as I did in the previous volumes.
 I wish the author’s photographs of the swamp environments and forests were in their full green splendor.
 I also noticed and commend the author’s use of more sophisticated descriptive terms such as “karst”,”Piedmont”, and common tree species by name.
 Those little touches signal high-quality writing.

 Unfortunately, I think the narrative naturally leads to the weak and unsupported conclusion of “just because we don’t yet have proof doesn’t mean they don’t exist.”
 We’ve been at that point for decades and it just falls flat.
-I’m all for documenting these stories but it’s a mistake to take them at face value and leave undiscussed all the potential pitfalls.
+I’m all for documenting these stories.
+It’s a mistake, however, to take them at face value and leave undiscussed all the potential pitfalls.
 However, to the average reader, this collection of anecdotes will sound compelling.
-I’m afraid stories without additional support simply do not hold up a conclusion of anything except that belief is alive and well.
+I’m afraid that stories without additional support simply do not hold up a conclusion of anything except that belief is alive and well.